MaartenBijlsma/multiAPCMC/README.md

 training data are also the best parameters for fitting to the full data.
 So we re-fit the APC model to the complete data using these parameters, and then forecast into the unknown future.

-When incidence counts are low to medium, I believe these are decent models.
-However, when counts (incidence, etc.) are high, I find that these types of models produce levels of uncertainty that are unrealistic.
-The truth might fall outside the confidence intervals or prediction intervals.
-In that case, a gamma-poisson age-cohort-drift model might be better because then residuals on the period dimension will remain and will add to the variance.
-This variance can then be used to better estimate the gamma parameter.
-In a full age-period-cohort model, residuals on the period dimension will be modelled as structural period effects and thus absorbed by the period parameters.
-If those period parameters are actually structural, then that underlying structure should either be modelled (but not as categorical dummies, because then you cannot extrapolate them) or they should be seen as variance so that our prediction interval wideness and includes them in possible futures.
-In other cases, for example when there is strong growth over time and we don’t want to use e.g. the cuttrend parameter, we see explosive incidence.
-This is also unrealistic.
-In these cases, it may also be worth looking into other types of forecasting methods such as Bayesian Structural Time Series.